 The deeper you submerge the watch, the stronger the water pressure forces the membrane inside the case, actuating both red and blue levers.
 The red lever always shows the maximum depth, but you can release it with the smaller button ergonomically placed at 4 o’clock, just below the depth gauge “sensor.”

-Well, while you still can’t call this a “professional” diving tool, because its water resistance is limited at 120 meters (for example, Favre-Leuba Bathy V.2 and Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs feature water resistance of up to 300m) it is still a nice watch to have if you are not into professional scuba diving and prefer some occasional snorkeling to go deeper underwater in some heavy, dangerous-looking gear.
+Well, while you still can’t call this a “professional” diving tool, because its water resistance is limited at 120 meters (for example, the Favre-Leuba Bathy V.2 and the Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs feature water resistance of up to 300m) it is still a nice watch to have if you are not into professional scuba diving and prefer some occasional snorkeling to go deeper underwater in some heavy, dangerous-looking gear.

 Just like the rest of the 2009 Aquatimer family, the Deep Two features an external PVD coated rotating bezel with a 60-minute scale and a simple and highly legible dial with prominent markings and huge hour and minute hands with enough luminescent compound on them both to make the hands more contrast in broad daylight and more readable in total darkness.